NabilRaiyan/TODO-List-app/README.md

 # Monster Rolodex
 ## Overview
-TODO list app is a React.js project that can add, delete, update todos.
+TODO list app is a React.js project that can add, delete, and update todos.

 ## Features
 - Dynamic todo Display: Render a collection of todo dynamically.